Luos-io/Documentation/src/pages/luos-technology/message/handling-message.md

 The following sections detail how the different configurations work.

 ## Callback configuration

 This configuration is the default and most common setup.
 In this configuration, Luos directly calls the service callback during runtime.
-The time between the physical reception of a message and the callback may vary depending on the `luos_loop()` function execution frequency.<br/>
+The time between the physical reception of a message and the callback may vary depending on the `luos_loop()` function execution frequency.

-With this configuration, you have no real constraints on the callback's time of execution, you can reply to a message directly on the callback.
+With this configuration you have no real constraints on the callback's time of execution, you can then reply to a message directly on the callback.

-To setup this configuration you have to simply setup the callback at service creation.
+To setup this configuration, you have to simply setup the callback at service creation.

 Here is a code example with a button:
 ```c